JohnGC1510/milestone_project_3/README.md

 I used Font Awesome icons for my social media links as it gives a intuitive way for users to access the sites social media.
 I also used Font Awesome icons to make my search bar more intuitive to use.

 #### **Colors**
 The color scheme was light grey - blue.
 Blue and grey are two colours that complement each other well and are not overpowering.
 The light grey was based ont the logo and the blue from the hero image.
-The hero image was darkend considerably to allow for the call-to-action text to be clearly dispalyed.
-Hence the blues you find throughout the rest of the site are considerbaly lighter than the blue seen on the hero image.
+The hero image was darkened considerably to allow for the call-to-action text to be clearly displayed.
+Hence the blues you find throughout the rest of the site are considerably lighter than the blue seen on the hero image.

-When choosing colours on the students profile page I went with the tradional red, amber, green colours to indicate progress to make it intuitively clear.
+When choosing colours on the students profile page I went with the traditional red, amber, green colours to indicate progress to make it intuitively clear.

 #### **User Pages**
-When designing the user pages I tried to keep the pages simplisitc to allow maximum ease of use to encourage users to return more regulalry.
-The site is more about it's functionallity than it's design.
+When designing the user pages I tried to keep the pages simplistic to allow maximum ease of use to encourage users to return more regularly.
+The design also allows for users to easily access their unique user data.

 #### **Hero Image**
 I wanted the hero image to fit the theme of the site and believe it does lead you to think about STEM education and primarily physics and mathematics.
 The call to action button clearly encourages you to sign up and experience the site yourself.